-So you’re probably wondering why you should practice core exercises for spinal cord injury if it’s your legs that need recovery right?
+Should you practice core exercises for spinal cord injury recovery?

 As its name suggests, the core is the center of it all.
 A well-trained core leads to improved balance all around.